 Sugarcane is one of the most water-demanding crops and water availability is the single largest factors affecting its growth.
-According to studies, sugarcane yields may decrease by up to 70% under drought conditions.
-Climate change may increase evapotranspiration rates and reduce the available water in soils and, therefore, there is an increasing need for irrigation in sugarcane production.
+According to studies, sugarcane yields can decrease by up to 70% under drought conditions.
+Climate change increases evapotranspiration rates and reduce the available water in soils.
+Therefore, there is an increasing need for irrigation in sugarcane production.

 Traditionally, sugarcane was grown under rainfed conditions, in sub-tropical areas, where rain is abundant.
 The increased demand for sugar resulted in expansion of the growing areas to other regions.
 Using irrigation gives farmers more flexibility in planting sugarcane in regions with less precipitation and better control on the production process.
 Studies have shown that irrigation in sugarcane can increase yield by up to 200%, compared to rainfed sugarcane.

 How does irrigation management affect sugarcane yield and quality?

 Maximum water demand of sugarcane is at the tillering and grand growth stages.
 Optimal watering significantly extends ratoon life and can significantly increase sugarcane yield.